weakish/weakish.github.com/_posts/2016-09-14-javascript.md

 5. after `++` and `--`

-However, in practice I only need to remember not breaking line after `return` or `throw` `return` or `throw` is quite similar, so these two rules can be combiend into one.
+However, in practice I only need to remember not breaking line after `return` or `throw` `return` or `throw` is quite similar, so these two rules can be combined into one.
 Also, Python does not allow to break after `return` and `raise`.
 If the Python rule is already remembered, there is no special rule to remember.